crschnick/pdx_unlimiter/GUIDE.md

 ## Game Installations

-Upon installation, you probably have a lot of savegames of different Paradox games on your computer, either saved in your documents directories or your Steam cloudsave directories.
+Upon installation of the Pdx-Unlimiter, you probably have a couple of Paradox games installed where each one has saved a lot of savegames to your computer.
+These are either saved in your **Documents** directory or your Steam cloudsave directories.
-The Pdx-Unlimiter will try to automatically detect any of those game installation and save game directories.
+The Pdx-Unlimiter will try to automatically detect any of those game installations and save game directories.

-Note that only relatively up-to-date installations of Paradox games with the Paradox Launcher are supported!
+Note that only relatively up-to-date installations of Paradox games with the Paradox Launcher are supported.
 If any installation is not detected, you can set them manually in the settings menu:

 ![Installations](docs/installations.png)